Getting Started with Prompt Cellar

 Connect your CLI tools to Prompt Cellar to automatically capture and sync prompts across all your AI assistants.

-1. Install PC CLI
+1. Install and Connect

-npm install -g @promptcellar/pc
+npm install -g @promptcellar/pc && pc login && pc setup

 Claude Code